 - There have been no legally binding determinations on the status of cannabis extracts and their Novel Food status

-- All statements pertaining to the Novel status made by the European Food Standards Agency and Member States are currently only opinion
+- All statements pertaining to the Novel status made by the European Food Standards Agency and the Member States are currently only opinion

 - Any opinions made by the EFSA cannot be legally relied upon to secure a prosecution for breach of the NFR